Dimitri-Sumin/facebook-campaign-revenue-analysis/README.md

 ## Business Recommendations

 **Scale**
-Campaigns with high monetization efficiency, strong LTV, and significant delayed value generation should be prioritized for further validation and potential scaling.
-Replicate and test the underlying creative, targeting, and campaign structures.
+Campaigns with high monetization efficiency, strong LTV, and significant late LTV share should be prioritized for further validation and potential scaling.

 **Optimize**
 Campaigns with strong value opportunity but weaker monetization efficiency should be reviewed for quality bottlenecks.
 Improve monetization structure before increasing budget.